 I collected the large part of the information included in this article through my personal observation, from my father, from elders and from my friends.
 I hope it will provide some hints to the readers about the Burji Political culture.

 B-The origin of the Burji nationality and How the country of Burji (Burjenka Gar) came in to being:-

 After Burjis crossed the Dawwa River they found very wide no man land and settled on the western part of the river.
-They started searching for other people (neighbors) whom they want to establish new friendly relationship with.
-They found Gedeos to the north of Jebasire, Gattallo and Tore, and settled in those areas neighboring with Gedeos.
-They established strong friendly relationship with them.
-Then they continued searching for other people (neighbors) and while they were climbing the mountain b/n two branches of southern rift valley of Ethiopia (b/n Gellana and Segen valise) they found the people called Tsinse Kore, ( ancient Kore.)
-Burjis established very strong friendly relationship with these new neighbors too.
-They called these new neighbors “Ba’ad” means in Dhashate language, “While climbing”.
+They started searching for other people (neighbours) whom they want to establish a new friendly relationship with.
+They found Gedeos to the north of Jebasire, Gattallo and Tore, and settled in those areas neighbouring with Gedeos.
+They established a strong friendly relationship with them.
+Then they continued searching for other people (neighbours) and while they were climbing the mountain b/n two branches of southern rift valley of Ethiopia (b/n Gellana and Segen valise) they found the people called Tsinse Kore, ( ancient Kore.)
+Burjis established a very strong friendly relationship with these new neighbours too.
+They called these new neighbours “Ba’ad” means in Dhashate language, “While climbing”.
 B/c they found them while climbing the mountain currently called Ammarro Highland.
 Burji are continuing calling Kores with the same name so far.

 N.B The name Ammarro was also serving as a common name of Burji and Kore nationalities after the central government of Ethiopia incorporated the two nationalities and formed one woreda which comprises both of them.
 But after Burjis and Kores separated and established different Woredas about 60 years ago, the name left only for Kores and now it is serving as an alternative name of Kore nationality.